Teen Driver’s Licenses in Illinois

 IL Motorcycle Instruction Permit

-Riders under 18 years old may choose to receive a 24-month Class M motorcycle permit before obtaining your IL motorcycle license, so that you have an opportunity to practice on the roads before taking your on-cycle skills exam.
+Riders under 18 years old may choose to receive a Class M motorcycle permit, valid for 24 months, before obtaining your IL motorcycle license, so that you have an opportunity to practice on the roads before taking your on-cycle skills exam.
 In order to apply, you must:

 - Have completed Driver’s Ed.